r-o-b-o-t-o/strapi-azerothcore/README.md

 -   **User Activity**
     GET `/api/strapi-azerothcore/user-activity`
     🔐 _Requires authentication_
+    💭 _You can use [query parameters](https://docs.strapi.io/dev-docs/api/rest/parameters) to control sorting and paging_
     Returns data about activity for the account, such as logins, failed logins, password changes, etc.
-    You can use [parameters](https://docs.strapi.io/dev-docs/api/rest/parameters) to control sorting and paging

 ## 🤝 Contributing